 SNACKS

 We also have snacks between meals.
-These typically consist of fruit, crackers, or something my older kids have whipped up.
+These typically consist of fruit, crackers, veggies, or something my kids have whipped up.
+My husband also likes to have popcorn as a nighttime snack once a week.

-And often, I have a new recipe or snack to try listed in my menu plan that will require me to buy a couple of ingredients I don’t have on hand.
+I also often have a new recipe or snack to try listed in my menu plan that will require me to buy a couple of ingredients I don’t usually have on hand.
+This week it was sourdough cheese crackers, so I needed freshly grated parmesan.

-I did an entire post on this a while back.
+I did an entire post on this in 2015.
 You can read it HERE, or you can watch the video HERE.
 But, one question I didn’t answer in either the post or the video was this…

-How do we afford to buy in bulk?
+How does our large family afford to buy groceries in bulk?

 The very nature of buying in bulk is that you are buying mass quantities of something and therefore, it costs more.
 Here are a few tips for buying in bulk: